 Other fun kid-friendly activities include the Roger Williams Park Zoo and Waterplace Park.

 Do you have more time than just a day to spend in Rhode Island?
-Consider also taking a short trip to Newport, one of the most beautiful coastal towns in America that are located in Rhode Island.
+Consider also taking a short trip to Newport.

 Where to Stay in Providence

-You’ll want to take the Newbury/Rockport Line towards Newburyport and get on at North Station.
+From North Station, you’ll want to take the Newbury/Rockport Line towards Newburyport.
 Remember to get off at the stop called Salem.

-Many people also love the Peabody Essex Museum, which is a family-friendly museum that you’re sure to love.
+Many people also love the Peabody Essex Museum.
+This is a family-friendly museum that you’re sure to love.

 Book a discounted Salem History & Witchcraft tour